Public Nuisance Explained

 What Is Public Nuisance?

-In Ontario, most cases that arise from a slip, trip or fall will be pursued under the Occupier’s Liability Act, which is a law outlining the duty to take reasonable steps to ensure a property is reasonably safe.
+Public nuisance in Ontario, often arises from a slip, trip or fall will be pursued under the Occupier’s Liability Act, which is a law outlining the duty to take reasonable steps to ensure a property is reasonably safe.
 This law specifically replaced the ‘common law’ duty of occupiers that was developed by the courts.

 However, there is still a common law Tort of ‘public nuisance’ that has not been replaced by the Occupier’s Liability Act.